AstaRem/readme-generator/generated_readme/README.md

 ## Contributing

-If you would like to contribute to this project, please contact me via email: www.
+If you would like to contribute to this project, please contact me via email: asta@asta.com.
 I will provide you with contribution guidelines.

 ## Tests

-www
+n/a

 ## Questions
-To view my GitHub profile, please click [this link](www).
+To view my GitHub profile, please click [this link](astaRem).

-If you have any questions, please contact me: www.
+If you have any questions, please contact me: asta@asta.com.